UnlockRespondus/bypass-lockdown-browser/README.md

-# How to bypass Respondus LockDown Browser 2024
+# How to bypass Respondus LockDown Browser

-## Overview

-I have developed a software in 2024 to bypass respondus lockdown browser which is used widely for online exams.

-This tool is perfect for using other applications, **such as Chrome**, while running LockDown Browser and for those who require remote assistance through platforms like **Anydesk, RemotePC, TeamViewer and getscreen.me, Chrome Remote**.
+You can easily bypass and cheat the Respondus LockDown Browser.

 ## Key Features